eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 infrastructure in the core.
 This builds the entire trust pipeline internally — HTTP client, file cache, JWT signature verification, trust anchor provisioning, and caching — from a small set of high-level configuration knobs.
-Each trust area (`configureIssuerTrust`, `configureDocumentStatusResolver`, `configureReaderTrustStore`) inherits the shared trust source automatically and only needs area-specific settings (policies, clock skew, etc.).
+Each trust area (`configureIssuerTrust`, `configureDocumentStatusResolver`, `configureReaderAuthentication`) inherits the shared trust source automatically and only needs area-specific settings (policies, clock skew, etc.).

 Each trust verification feature is independently configurable and opt-in.
 When not configured,